 Selecting High-Value Networking Events

 Once you’ve started to change the way you think about networking, it’s time to think about which types of networking events to add to your calendar.
 The best way to select events that will produce valuable contacts is to think about your end goal.
 What is it you want to do?
 A clear sense of your career path/goal is important throughout your entire job search, but especially when identifying strategic networking events.
 If you know what you want to do, then you’ll better be able to hone in on where people in your target space hang out.
 That’s where you’ll want to hang out too.
-Being in a room with others who share your interests, will make the conversation flow easier and reduce the pressure of talking about you.
+Being in a room or Zoom event with others who share your interests, will make the conversation flow easier and reduce the pressure of talking about you.
 Instead, you’ll be talking about common interests.